digitalocean-labs/droplet-metrics-dashboard/README.md

 ./serve.sh
 ```

-Navigate to http://localhost:3000/index.html?tag=YOUR_TAG to see metrics for droplets tagged with the given tag name.
+Navigate to http://localhost:3000/index.html to see metrics for droplets tagged with the given tag name.
+If required query parameters (see below) are not provided you will be presented with a form to set them up.

 Available query parameters:
 * `tag` applied to your droplets (MANDATORY)